 The applicant should consider reducing the size of the project to allow for more open space/landscaping area.
-A reduction in the scale of the project to a density comparable to nearby multi-family developments such as Chaves Lake at 18 DU/acre, Harbor Cove at 30 DU/acre, and

-Hurley Hall at 25 units/acre.
-Also, the applicant's request for density above 25 units/acre to build 200 units instead of 108 units would require assignment of 92 flexibility units.
+A reduction in the scale of the project to a density comparable to nearby multi-family developments such as Chaves Lake at 18 DU/acre, Harbor Cove at 30 DU/acre, and Hurley Hall at 25 units/acre.
+Also, the applicant's request for density above 25 units/acre to build 200 units instead of 108 units would result in a reduction of 92 flexibility units from the City's Flex pool.
 This assignment of flex units will reduce the City's inventory to 711 flex units.